Loan Fraud 101: What You Need To Know To Protect Yourself From Scammers

 Second-party fraud involves two individuals, the fraudster and an accomplice.
 This type of loan fraud occurs when an individual gives personal information to another person to commit fraud.

-While some accomplices may be complicit in the scam, accomplices can also be unknowing victims, unintentionally passing along personal information, or tricked into the assumption that the fraudster has legitimate intentions.
+While some accomplices may be complicit in the scam, others can be unknowing victims, unintentionally passing along personal information, or tricked into believing the fraudster has legitimate intentions.
 Examples of second-party fraud include:

-- Money muling, which occurs when an accomplice accepts funds into their account and then transfers the money into a separate account.
+• Money muling occurs when an accomplice accepts funds into their account and then transfers them to a separate account.
 A percentage of the funds may be used as payment, or the accomplice may be an unknowing victim.

 Third-party fraud